 - eBook ISBN:

-Emeritus Professor of Chemistry, Illinois State University, Normal, IL, USA; Adjunct Professor of Chemistry, Illinois Wesleyan University, Bloomington, IL, USA
+Emeritus Professor of Chemistry, Illinois State University, Normal, IL; and Scholar in Residence, Chemistry, Illinois Wesleyan University, Bloomington, IL, USA

 "This is an excellent book to use as an introduction to the techniques and concepts met in theoretical chemistry by undergraduate and beginning graduate students...The organization and style of the book are such that a student would find it easy to read and follow the physical, chemical, and mathematical principles." --Jim McTavish, Liverpool John Moores University

 "I wish to thank Professor J. E. House for [the first edition] which I found in the Chemistry library here at Columbia.
 His book is excellent.
 It states the basics clearly, and he teaches what a new student needs to know.
 When I read the author's text he seemed like my own professor because he was so generous." --Alison Winfield, Columbia University

 "[This is a] brief need to know introduction to some of the more important topics in elementary quantum mechanics.
 Over the years I have used two other books similar to this one, both of which were inferior to House's book." --Kurt Christoffel, Augustana College

 Elsevier.com visitor survey

 We are always looking for ways to improve customer experience on Elsevier.com.

 We would like to ask you for a moment of your time to fill in a short questionnaire, at the end of your visit.